sophiayau/istryingoutwebscraping/README.md

-# My first run with web scraping!
+# Join me on my journey to teach myself web scraping 😄
-Join me on my journey to teach myself web scraping 😄
+My winter break fixation

 ### Motivation
 During my time as a Data Science Fellow with CUNY Tech Prep, I discovered a deep appreciation for working with data.
 Data is everywhere, and it interests me greatly because it holds endless possibilities for insights and innovation.